Yawn0/GameProjectp5js/PROJECT_REFLECTION.md

 ### Most complex / difficult parts:

 There are a lot of different parts and algorithms in this codebase that i found difficult to implement.
-1. By far the most difficult feature to implement was the algorithm/s to procedurally generate teh world and almost all its entities (every game is different) using procedural world resizing (2-5× canvas) with density scaling.
+1. By far the most difficult feature to implement was the algorithm to procedurally generate all the world entities using procedural world resizing with density scaling.
 2. The multi‑layer parallax ecosystem (hills, clouds, three tree depths, mountains) tied to a noise‑smoothed wind effect that gently moves trees and the other flora.
 3. Platform generation with reachability & spacing constraints
 4. Worm critter hazard with life penalty and splash effect